-In a picturesque environment, edged by ponds of the Harz Mountains, surrounded by forests of fir and gorgeous alleys of maple trees, the headquarter of Sympatec GmbH is located on a plot of land, which has been moulded by the mining industry for centuries.
+In a picturesque environment, edged by ponds of the Harz Mountains, surrounded by forests of fir and gorgeous alleys of maple trees, the headquarters of Sympatec GmbH are located on a plot of land, which has been moulded by the mining industry for centuries.
 It is home to the once richest mines of the Oberharz, “Dorothee” and “Caroline”.
 Still today, cairn stones, which mark the border of the “Burgstätter Revier”, and the operational air shaft of the Caroline mine make reference to the 17th century.
 Amidst this world cultural heritage, the protected historical monument “Pulverhäuschen”, a storage for mining explosives, displays an early application of powder technology.

 Just alongside, the new Pulverhaus has been established in 2004.
 Its purpose is no longer the storage for explosives.
 It is home to design, manufacture and development of innovative particle sizing technology that is marketed and supported worldwide.
 Today, Sympatec instruments are highly appreciated for their unrivalled performance regarding the characterization of dry powders.
 The signatures of Goethe, Heine, Schopenhauer as well as James Watt and Alfred Nobel in the visitor’s book of the 18th and 19th century witness the early achievements of underground mining technology.
 Today’s visitors may explore leading technology in particle size analysis above ground.